Identification:

 Sussex County Council have constructed a wooden surround, but the main

-area that the plant colonises is actually on the silver sands near the
+area that the plant colonises is actually on the Silver

 Range: